-Probably the largest threat facing any Amazon seller is the looming specter of the counterfeiter.
+Probably the largest threat facing any Amazon seller is Amazon counterfeiting.
 Just imagine, your brand is finally taking off, positive reviews begin flowing in, and your sales are up month after month.
 Then, as if out of nowhere, you notice a 1-star review, and then another, and then another, and as the negative reviews roll in, your sales drop off.
 What’s more, the disappointed buyers are complaining of faults that you know that you products do not have, it’s like they are unhappy with completely different products from yours, and yet here are the negative reviews, on your product listing.
-The reason, of course, is that they are unhappy with completely different products from yours, they are unhappy with counterfeit, or fake, products that scammers have comingled with yours by abusing Amazon’s fulfillment system.
+The reason, of course, is that they are unhappy with completely different products from yours.
+They are unhappy with counterfeit, or fake, products that scammers have comingled with yours by abusing Amazon’s fulfillment system.

 When selling on Amazon, a seller has two general options:

 It’s important to realize, however, that the stocks of all of these sellers stock in a common pool.
-When a customer orders the headphones, Amazon will not check that they are getting headphones that are from the stock of the Buy Box seller, they will just send them some set of headphones from the common ASIN pool, and record that the Buy Box seller sold a unit, but the actual headphones might come from stock provided by another seller, and that seller might be providing counterfeit goods.
-The good news is that it is possible for a seller to opt out of comingling, but it must be done before any goods are shipped to Amazon as once comingled, the goods cannot be separated out again.
+When a customer orders the headphones, Amazon will not check that they are getting headphones that are from the stock of the Buy Box seller, they will just send them some set of headphones from the common ASIN pool, and record that the Buy Box seller sold a unit.
+But the actual headphones might come from stock provided by another seller, and that seller might be providing counterfeit goods.
+The good news is that it is possible for a seller to opt out of comingling to combat Amazon counterfeiting, but it must be done before any goods are shipped to Amazon as once comingled, the goods cannot be separated out again.
 To do so, go to: Fulfillment by Amazon profile settings → FBA Product Barcode Preference → Use the manufacturer barcode to track inventory.
-That said, comingling alone is not the greatest threat that counterfeiters pose, it gets worse.
+That said, comingling alone is not the greatest threat that Amazon counterfeiters pose, it gets worse.

 Amazon Counterfeit Case Study